Of mice and men and their different tolerance to pathogens

-Category: Environment Hits: 2Scientists have harnessed microfluidic organs-on-chip technology to model the different anatomical sections of the mouse intestine and their symbiosis with a complex living microbiome in vitro.
+Category: Environment Hits: 6Scientists have harnessed microfluidic organs-on-chip technology to model the different anatomical sections of the mouse intestine and their symbiosis with a complex living microbiome in vitro.
 In a comparative analysis of mouse and human microbiomes, the researchers were able to confirm the commensal bacterium Enterococcus faecium contributes to host tolerance to Salmonella typhimurium infection.

 Read more https://www.sciencedaily.com/releases/2021/03/210315160714.htm